Zomi Baptist Convention of Myanmar

-The Zomi Baptist Convention of Myanmar was an organized and formed in 1995 as a breakaway from the Zomi Baptist Convention (now known as the Chin Baptist Convention).
+The Zomi Baptist Convention of Myanmar is a Baptist Christian denomination in Myanmar.
+It is affiliated with the Asia Pacific Baptist Federation and the Baptist World Alliance.
+Their headquarters are in Sagaing.

 History

-The Zomi Baptist Convention was established in Burma in 1952, with its first Chairman was being Rev'd ST. Gou Hau.
+The Zomi Baptist Convention was established in Burma in 1952.
+Its first Chairman was Rev'd ST. Gou Hau.

 During the triennial meeting of the Zomi Baptist Convention in Khuasak in April 1995, four associations broke away from the convention to form the new Zomi Baptist Convention of Myanmar: Tonzang Township Baptist Association (TTBA), Tedim Baptist Association (TBA), Kale Zomi Baptist Association (KZBA), and Tamu Valley Baptist Association (TVBA).
 The new organization associated with the Southern Baptist Convention.
 However, of the four associations, the Tedim Baptist Association later withdrew from the new organization and remained under the Myanmar Baptist Convention.

-Later it added 4 more associations which are the Zanggam Zomi Baptist Association (ZZBA), Cikha Township Baptist Association (CTBA), the Heilei Baptist Association (HBA), Tedim Baptist Churches Association (TBCA) and affiliated with Zomi Baptist Churches of America (ZBCA).
+It later added four more associations; the Zanggam Zomi Baptist Association (ZZBA), Cikha Township Baptist Association (CTBA), the Heilei Baptist Association (HBA) and Tedim Baptist Churches Association (TBCA).
+It also affiliated with Zomi Baptist Churches of America (ZBCA).